 A great benefit of calisthenics training is that you need very little to no equipment for your training.

 Needing no equipment means that you don’t have to buy anything expensive to start training.
-Of course as you become more advanced some equipment might become necessary (e.g. pull up bar, rings, etc), but the investment is still very small in comparison to weight training, in which expensive equipment becomes necessary later on.
+Of course, as you become more advanced some equipment might become necessary (e.g. pull-up bar, rings, etc), but the investment is still minimal in comparison to weight training, in which expensive equipment becomes necessary later on.
 (There are some weight training methods that also share the same advantage like, for example, sandbag training.)

 Advantage #2: You Can Train Everywhere

 A direct byproduct of the first benefit is that you can train everywhere since there is no need for access to special equipment.

 This was one of the reasons calisthenics seemed such an attractive choice to me early on in my training.

 Being able to workout anywhere you desire is a great privilege that few other forms of training offer.
 This way it’s very hard to miss workouts due to circumstances (i.e. when traveling) and you can stay in top physical shape wherever you are.

 When you progress into advanced calisthenics moves you are going to be challenged in multiple ways and not only in regards to maximal strength.

 As a result, you are going to build strength, balance, mobility, flexibility, etc.

 Also with calisthenics, you are going to build a lot of kinesthetic awareness, body control and be in better touch with your body in general.